Rudy Giuliani Fast Facts

 March 2005 - Joins the Texas law firm of Bracewell & Patterson as a partner.
 The firm is then renamed Bracewell & Giuliani.

-2006 - President George W. Bush names Giuliani to lead the delegation to Turin, Italy, for the closing ceremonies of the 2006 Winter Olympics.
+2006 - President Bush names Giuliani to lead the delegation to Turin, Italy, for the closing ceremonies of the 2006 Winter Olympics.

 November 10, 2006 - Giuliani forms an exploratory committee to decide if he will run for president in 2008.